 through a divorce must allow for grief and suffering.

-After all is over, a divorced person is a normal individual with all the
+To conclude, a divorced person is a normal individual with all the

 basic needs and functions as any other human being.
 It would a great advantage